This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 Not an agent-to-agent transport.
 AFPS does not define how agents discover or communicate with each other.
 That is the domain of protocols like A2A.

 Not a prompt language.
-AFPS requires a prompt.md file in flow packages, but it does not define prompt templating, variable interpolation, or execution semantics.
+AFPS requires a prompt.md file in agent packages, but it does not define prompt templating, variable interpolation, or execution semantics.

 Not a runtime API.
-AFPS does not specify how a flow runner loads packages, manages state, or handles scheduling.
+AFPS does not specify how an agent runner loads packages, manages state, or handles scheduling.
 Those are implementation concerns.

 Not a registry protocol.
 AFPS defines what packages look like and how dependencies are declared, but it does not define the HTTP API for publishing, searching, or downloading packages.